-The Lake County Division of Transportation is responsible for planning, designing, constructing and maintaining Lake County highways.
-These highways are identified by the 5-sided blue and gold route markers.
-The highway system consists of almost 300 centerline miles of arterial and collector roads and 48 miles of bike paths.
-A county highway is a road that meets the criteria established by state law, has been designated by the County Board and has been approved by the State.
+The Lake County Division of Transportation is responsible for planning, designing, constructing and maintaining certain Lake County highways.
+Roads under the jurisdiction of Lake County are identified by the 5-sided blue and gold route markers pictured at left, a system of more than 300 centerline miles of arterial and collector roads and more than 59 miles of bike facilities.
+A county highway must meet criteria established by state law, have been designated a county highway by the county board and approved by the state.

-The Division of Transportation is also responsible for more than 130 signalized intersections, 33 bridges and almost 90,000 feet of guardrail.
+The Division of Transportation is also responsible for more than 130 signalized intersections, 40 bridges and almost 22 miles of guardrail.
 Like state highways, Lake County highways extend through municipalities.